Bandit Pareto Set Identification: the Fixed Budget Setting

-The complexity measure $H_2(\nu)$ featured in our error exponent satisfies $H_2(\nu) \leq H(\nu) \leq H_2(\nu)\log(2K)$ as proved by \cite{audibert_best_2010}.
-For BAI ($D=1$), we essentially recover the existing guarantees for SR and SH, whose error bounds also feature $H_2(\nu)$, up to constant factors inside the exponential and an extra multiplicative $K$ factor for Sequential Halving.
+where $(\cdot)$ is a permutation such that $\Delta_{(1)}\leq \dots\leq \Delta_{(K)}$.
+More precisely, we obtain the following. \begin{restatable}{corollary}{corsr} Let $T\geq K$ and $\nu$ be a bandit with $\sigma$-subgaussian marginals.
+Then \emph{EGE-SR} satisfies { } and for \emph{EGE-SH}, $e_T^\text{SH}(\nu)$ is upper-bounded by { } \end{restatable} The complexity measure $H_2(\nu)$ featured in our error exponent satisfies $H_2(\nu) \leq H(\nu) \leq H_2(\nu)\log(2K)$ as proved by \cite{audibert_best_2010}.
+For BAI ($D=1$), we essentially recover the existing guarantees for SR and SH, whose error bounds also feature $H_2(\nu)$, up to constant factors inside the exponential and an extra multiplicative $K$ factor for Sequential~Halving.
 Still, to our knowledge this is the first analysis of the variant of SH that does not discard samples between rounds, which often performs (much) better in practice.

 In the general case ($D\geq 1$) we remark that the bounds obtained for EGE-SR and EGE-SH are hard to compare: the latter has an improved polynomial dependence ($K\log_2(K)$ instead of $K^2$) but a worse constant inside the exponential.
 As we shall see in the experiments, both algorithms have actually pretty close performance (like in BAI, see \cite{karnin_almost_2013}).
 Moreover, they both outperform a simple baseline using Uniform Allocation (UA) and recommending the Pareto set of the empirical means.
 We remark that Theorem~\ref{thm:main-res} yields an upper bound on the error probability of this strategy (by choosing $R=1$, $t_1 =T/K$ and $\lambda_2=0$, for which $\widetilde{T}^{1,\bm t,\bm\lambda}(\nu) = n_1\Delta_{(\lambda_2 +1)}^2 = T/(K\Delta_{(1)}^{-2})$), which we add to our summary in Table~\ref{tab:summary}.
 This bound can be much worse than that for EGE-SR/SH when the gaps are distinct.